Epididymis: Stereocilia

 The stereocilia of the epididymis are long cytoplasmic projections that have an actin filament backbone.
 These filaments have been visualized at high resolution using fluorescent phalloidin that binds to actin filaments.

 The stereocilia in the epididymis are non-motile.
 These membrane extensions increase the surface area of the cell, allowing for greater absorption and secretion.
 It has been shown that epithelial sodium channel ENaC that allows the flow of Na+ ions into the cell is localized on stereocilia.

 Because sperm are initially non-motile as they leave the seminiferous tubules, large volumes of fluid are secreted to propel them to the epididymis.
 The core function of the stereocilia is to resorb 90% of this fluid as the spermatozoa start to become motile.
 This absorption creates a fluid current that moves the immobile sperm from the seminiferous tubules to the epididymis.
-Spermatozoa do not reach full motility until they reach the vagina, where the alkaline pH is neutralized by acidic vaginal fluids.
+Spermatozoa only reach full motility when inside a vagina, where the alkaline pH is neutralized by acidic vaginal fluids.

 Development

 In the embryo, the epididymis develops from tissue that once formed the mesonephros, a primitive kidney found in many aquatic vertebrates.
 Persistence of the cranial end of the mesonephric duct will leave behind a remnant called the appendix of the epididymis.
 In addition, some mesonephric tubules can persist as the paradidymis, a small body caudal to the efferent ductules.

-A Gartner's duct is a homologous remnant in the female.
+The epoophoron is a homologous remnant in the female.

 Function

 Role in storage of sperm and ejaculant

-Spermatozoa formed in the testis enter the caput epididymis, progress to the corpus, and finally reach the cauda region, where they are stored.
-Sperm entering the caput epididymis are incomplete—they lack the ability to swim forward (motility) and to fertilize an egg.
+Spermatozoa formed in the testis enter the caput epididymidis, progress to the corpus, and finally reach the cauda region, where they are stored.
+Sperm entering the caput epididymidis are incomplete—they lack the ability to swim forward (motility) and to fertilize an egg.
 Epididymal transit takes 2 to 6 days in humans and 10–13 in rodents.
 During their transit in the epididymis, sperm undergo maturation processes necessary for them to acquire motility and fertility.
 Final maturation (capacitation) is completed in the female reproductive tract.

 The epididymis secretes immobilin, a large glycoprotein that is responsible for the creating of the viscoelastic luminal environment that serves to mechanically immobilize spermatozoa until ejaculation.
-Immobilin is predominantly secreted into the proximal caput epididymis prior to the acquisition of the potential for sperm motility.
+Immobilin is predominantly secreted into the proximal caput epididymidis prior to the acquisition of the potential for sperm motility.